 Growing up, Robert Hight had always had an aptitude for mechanics.
 When he was 16, he restored a Plymouth Belvedere that would serve as his transportation to Sacramento where he earned degrees in business and accounting while moonlighting at Tognotti’s Speed Shop.
 After college, Hight got a job working on a Top Fuel dragster driven by Del Worsham which led to an opportunity at John Force Racing.
 After reluctantly passing on the job, Hight got a second shot in 1995 and, this time, didn’t let it get away.
-He took over as clutch technician on John Force’s Funny Car and celebrated in the winners’ circle his first weekend on the job.
+He took over as the clutch technician on John Force’s Funny Car and celebrated in the winner’s circle his first weekend on the job.
 Force would go on to win the championship that year, the first of eight with Hight as his clutch tech.

 In 2004 Hight attended Frank Hawley’s Drag Racing School and subsequently became JFR’s test driver.

-In 2005, Hight climbed into the cockpit of the Auto Club Funny Car and since then has become one of the sports’ most accomplished drivers.
-A winner in just his fourth professional race (the 2005 NHRA Spring Nationals at Houston, Texas), Hight has won at least once in every one of his 15 full pro seasons, has never finished outside the Top 10 and has never failed to start at least one race from the No. 1 qualifying position.
+And in 2005, Hight climbed into the cockpit of the Auto Club Funny Car has since become one of the sports’ most accomplished drivers.
+A winner in just his fourth professional race (the 2005 NHRA Spring Nationals at Houston, Texas), Hight has won at least once in every one of his 17 full pro seasons, has never finished outside the Top 10 and has never failed to start at least one race from the No. 1 qualifying position.

 Much of his success can be traced back to his pairing with crew chief Jimmy Prock.
 Hight began his career with Prock back in 2005 when he won the Auto Club’s Road to the Future Award as the NHRA Rookie of the Year.
 The two won a championship together in 2009 and, after a brief separation, were re-united during the 2017 season.